iwashun22/JS-Promise/README.md

 }
 ```

-Now, the _Promise_ needs two types of return.
+Now, the _Promise_ need two types of return.
 - fulfill
 - reject